Minimum wage is not enough

 Increase earning potential

 Yad Eliezer's goal is not only to provide for Israel's needy, but ultimately to break the cycle of poverty by enabling individuals and families to become self-sufficient and independent.
-By proving training and certification, Yad Eliezer gives people the tools to earn a living that can support a family, thereby giving them a life of dignity.
+Yad Eliezer's job training and microfinancing program gives people the tools to build a better future.

 Employees with a basic degree can earn as much as double the amount that they would have made without the degree.
 It is heartbreaking to see smart and motivated students held back because they cannot pay tuition.